Redeltaz/azure-k8s/README.md

     --set controller.service.loadBalancerIP=$AKS_PUBLIC_IP
 ```

-Everything is now fully deployed, you can test if everything work by using `curl $AKS_PUBLIC_IP` multiple times, the counter should increase
+Everything is now fully deployed, you can test if everything work by using `curl $AKS_PUBLIC_IP` multiple times, the counter should increase.
+It may not work instantly, maybe you will have to wait some seconds before it work.

 <a name="4-destroy-the-project"></a>
 ## 4. Destroy the project